angela-d/abandoned-carts-opencart/CONTRIBUTING.md

 ```xml
 <version>1.0.2</version>
 ```
 The version numbers are an assessment of changes from the previous version to the new version.
-As a general rule of thumb:
+As a general rule of thumb, follow this example chart to know how many numbers to increment:

 | Type of Change  | Version Increment | Previous Version | New Version |
 | ------------- | ------------- | ------------- | ------------- |